-A comprehensive range of fixed and clamp-on water meters, utilising ultrasonic clamp-on technology to deliver significant benefits over traditional inline products including lower installation cost and dry servicing benefits.
+Our fixed and clamp-on water meters are well-suited for submetering for water.
+Micronics offer a comprehensive range of water meters, utilising ultrasonic clamp-on technology to deliver significant benefits over traditional inline products including lower installation cost and dry servicing benefits.

 The clamp–on water meter is a device used to measure the flow rate of water in pipes.
 Installed by attaching it to the outside of the pipe, rather than cutting into the pipe, making it a non–invasive solution.
 The device uses ultrasonic technology to measure the flow rate of water and can be used with a variety of pipe materials, including plastic, steel and cast iron.